Roller23/ckript-lang/README.md

 * println(any) void - accepts any number of arguments, works like print() but prints a new line at the end for you
 * flush(void) void - flushes stdout
 * input(void) str - reads input from stdin and returns a string
+* bind(ref obj) void - binds the reference to arg1 to all its member functions
 * size(arr|str) int - returns the size of the given string or array
 * to_str(any) str - returns the string representation of the given value
 * to_int(int|str|float|bool) int - returns the number value of the given argument